 Childress’ family shares his love for motorsports.
 His grandsons, Austin and Ty Dillon, began racing under the RCR banner in the early 2000s.
 The Dillon brothers, who grew up playing stick-and-ball sports, worked their way up the ranks of amateur stock car and dirt car racing and now both race full-time for RCR.
-Austin won the 2011 Camping World Truck Series and the 2013 NASCAR XFINITY Series championship and currently drives the No. 3 Chevrolet SS in the Cup Series.
-Ty won the 2011 ARCA Racing Series championship and is a full-time driver in the XFINITY Series for RCR and in the Cup Series for Germain Racing.
-Austin currently drives the No. 3 Chevrolet Camaro in the Monster Energy NASCAR Cup Series for RCR, while Ty races for Germain Racing in the Cup Series and in the XFINITY Series for RCR.
+Austin won the 2011 Camping World Truck Series and the 2013 NASCAR Xfinity Series championship and currently drives the No. 3 Chevrolet Camaro in the Cup Series.
+Ty won the 2011 ARCA Racing Series championship and is a full-time driver for the No. 42 Chevrolet Camaro in the Cup Series for Petty GMS Racing.
+Austin currently drives the No. 3 Chevrolet Camaro in the Monster Energy NASCAR Cup Series for RCR, while Ty races for Germain Racing in the Cup Series and in the Xfinity Series for RCR.

 His wife, Judy, played an integral part in the beginnings of RCR and still is involved with the racing operations today.
 Richard and Judy have been married for more than 50 years.